afontenot/antigravitaattori/README.md

 Multiplayer flying saucer racing game.

-This is a forked version of the original game, featuring the following changes:
+This version of the game is a fork of a fork -- in addition to the following changes, it has been modified to be built with MINGW on Windows:

  - ported to libpng 1.6
  - ported to SDL 2.0